chandan-ojha/interview-preparation/php/php.md

     The differences are small: **echo** has no return value while **print** has a return value of 1 so it can be used in expressions. **echo** can take multiple parameters (although such usage is rare) while **print** can take one argument. **echo** is marginally faster than **print**.

-    **print_r** displays information about a variable in a way that's readable by humans. **print_r** is used to print human-readable information about a variable, while **var_dump** is used to dump information about a variable that's more targeted towards developers.
+    **print_r** displays information about a variable in a way that's readable by humans. **print_r** is used to print human-readable information about a variable, while **var_dump** is used to dump structural information about a variable that's more targeted towards developers.

     **Example :**